ESMValGroup/ESMValTool/doc/sphinx/source/community/backward_compatibility.rst

 **Developer of backward-incompatible change:** For the purpose of this policy, developer is the individual that is responsible for the pull request (PR) that is not backward compatible.
-In the vast majority of cases this will be an ESMValCore development.

 **Recipe developer:** Someone who is developing a recipe that is not (yet) integrated into the repository.